|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Campbell was leading "Blue Flight" with wingman Major Robert V. McHale and second element 1st Lt.
 Alfred B. Lewelling with his wingman 1st Lt.
 Huard H. Norton.
 Over the target between 11:30am to 11:45am at an altitude of 8,000', the P-38s spotted six enemy planes below flying at approximately 1,000'.

 The formation released their drop tanks and the formation made a steep dive to intercept.
 During the dive, be became separated from his wingman Major Robert V. McHale and second element 1st Lt.
-Alfred B. Lewelling became and 1st Lt.
-Huard H. Norton. and never located or rejoined him due to clouds.
+Alfred B. Lewelling and 1st Lt.
+Huard H. Norton never located or rejoined him due to clouds.